dictadata/pdf-data-parser/README.md

   "pages": null,
   // heading - text of heading to find in document that precedes desired data table, default none.
   "heading": null,
+  // stopHeading - text of heading to find in document that follows desired data table, default none.
+  "stopHeading": null,
   // cells - minimum number of cells for a data row, default = 1.
   "cells": 1,
   // repeating - table header row repeats on each PDF page, default = false.